ds5110/git-intro/conda.md

   * Windows users!!
 Remember: if you're using WSL, then you should install the Linux version from the WSL terminal!!
 * I do not recommend that you install Anaconda.
 That said, you can use it if you already have it.
   * Q: Miniconda or Anaconda?
 A: Miniconda.
 References below describe the differences.
-  * In a nutshell: Anaconda includes conda, but not the other way around -- anaconda is a distribution.
+  * In a nutshell: Anaconda includes conda, but not the other way around -- Anaconda is a distribution.

 ### Why miniconda?